TorbenTK/UnityCardboard-BloklandVR/README.md

 To give you an idea of the costs of this project (excluding workhours, SmartPhone and consumption):

-1) Material costs: Google Cardboard, about €10 ($15).
+> Google Cardboard: about €10 ($15).
+Unity, Android SDK, Cardboard SDK, Android Studio: FREE.
-2) Programs: Unity 4.6, Android SDK, Android Studio, Cardboard SDK.
-Free.
-3) Code: multiple websites, tutorial videos, old code, SDK's including examples.
-Free.

 So yes.
 About fifteen bucks will get you this far.
 A cheap way to develop!